Table Of Content

 You can also consider applying for a secured credit card.
 These cards require a deposit that serves as collateral, and your credit limit is typically equal to the amount of your deposit.
 Using a secured credit card responsibly can help you establish a positive credit history.

-Finally, paying your bills on time and in full, such as your rent, utilities, and student loan payments, can also help you build credit.
-While these payments may not be reported to credit bureaus by default, some credit reporting services allow you to add these accounts to your credit report.
+Finally, paying your bills on time and in full—like rent, utilities, and student loans—can help you build credit.
+While these payments aren't always automatically reported to credit bureaus, some credit reporting services let you add these accounts to your credit report.

 FAQs